Donkey Kong (NES)

 The controls have been slightly modified so the player can press Up and Down to switch between options at the title screen.

 To commemorate the 25th Anniversary of Super Mario Bros., a limited-edition red Wii was released.
-In Europe, this came with a modified Virtual Console version of Donkey Kong pre-installed that follows the arcade version more closely (rather than, you know, actually releasing the arcade version).
+In Europe, this came with a modified Virtual Console version of Donkey Kong pre-installed that follows the arcade version more closely (rather than, you know, actually releasing the arcade version, which was in copyright limbo at the time).
 This new version also received an official release on the 3DS in the United States during the last few months of 2012, via a limited-time Club Nintendo promotion.

 Shortly after the game's release, the ROM was extracted from its WAD container and distributed online, at which point it was discovered that Original Edition is nothing more than a hack of the original retail ROM...and a rather sloppy one at that.